Most individuals, including minor children, need to pay a non-refundable, non-transferrable visa application fee.

 - Log into their website and choose ‘schedule your appointment’.
 You will see the payment options.
 Even though the values are shown in U.S. dollars (USD), you must make the payment in RMB.
 The exact amount you need to pay in RMB will depend upon the consular currency exchange, as determined by the U.S. Department of State.

-- Complete steps for Visa Type, Post, Visa Category, and Visa Class.
+- Complete steps for the Visa Type, Post, Visa Category, and Visa Class.

 - Click on ‘Click Here For All Payment Options’.